ezmiller/conj-2025-noj-workshop/prompts.md

 **What to Say:**
 - "For small data, regular Clojure structures are fine"
 - "But at scale, these optimizations really matter"
-- "We're not saying Clojure is slow - we're saying datasets are optimized for this use case"
+- "We're not saying Clojure is slow.
+Sometimes you really want a vector that can take just anything.
+We're saying datasets are optimized for this use case"

 ### 🎯 TEACHING MOMENT #2 - Datasets ARE Maps
 **Tour the type system:**